 - Compare divergent cultural characteristics.

-- Practice speaking in culturally aware and inclusive manners.
+- Practice speaking in culturally aware and inclusive ways.

 - Recognize microaggressions and their influence on organizational climate.